Berlin Tegel Airport: Berlin Airlift

 Plans for converting the area into allotment gardens were shelved due to the Berlin Blockade, which began on 24 June 1948.
 In the ensuing Berlin Airlift, it quickly turned out that Berlin's existing main airport at Tempelhof was not big enough to accommodate all relief aircraft.
+The original planned location for a French-zone airport, the village of Stolpe, had been given to the French by the Soviets in 1945 for this purpose, but it was deemed too far from central Berlin.
 As a consequence, the French military authorities in charge of Tegel at that time ordered the construction of a 2428 m long runway, the longest in Europe at the time, as well as provisional airport buildings and basic infrastructure.
 Groundbreaking took place on 5 August 1948, and only 90 days later, on 5 November, a United States Air Force (USAF) Douglas C-54 Skymaster became the first aircraft to land at the new airport.
 The United States Air Forces in Europe (USAFE) commander-in-chief, General Cannon, and the chief-of-staff of the Anglo-American airlift, General Tunner, arrived at Tegel on this aircraft.

 British Dakota and Hastings aircraft carrying essential goods and raw materials began using Tegel on a regular basis from 17 November 1948.
 Generally, the former carried food and fuel while the latter were loaded with coal.
 Regular cargo flights with American C-54s followed from 14 December 1948.

+The village of Stolpe was occupied on 21 December 1945 by the Soviets in retaliation for the detonation by the French command of Soviet-zone radio towers located in Tegel's approach path on 16 December 1948.

 December 1948 also saw three Armée de l'Air Junkers Ju 52/3m transport planes participating in the airlift for the first time.
 However, the Armée de l'Air contributed to the overall airlift effort in a very small and symbolic way only.
 As a result of committing the French transport fleet to the growing war effort in Indochina, as well as the joint Anglo-American decision to employ only four-engined planes for the remainder of the airlift to increase the number of flights and the amount of cargo carried on each flight by taking advantage of those aircraft's higher speeds and greater capacities, the French participation ceased.